Carpet cleaning estimate template

 You can add this formula to your carpet cleaning estimate template so that all you have to do is plug the numbers in.

-The average cost of carpet cleaning is $25 – 70 per room.
+The average cost of carpet cleaning per room is $25 – 70.
 However, if you choose to charge your customers per room, you have to keep in mind the size of the room.

-If the house’s main bedroom is twice as big as the other bedrooms, it will take more time to clean, so you should charge accordingly.
+If the house’s main bedroom is twice as big as the other bedrooms, it will take more time to clean, so you should adjust your carpet cleaning cost per room accordingly.

 Estimating per room lets you consider other factors in your calculations more easily, such as the type of carpet in each room.